What Does It Cost To Hire A Patient Advocate?

 The cost of not hiring a patient advocate

-As you consider the potential cost of hiring your own independent advocate, consider these other critical questions as well:
+As you consider the potential cost of hiring your own independent patient advocate, consider these other critical questions as well:

 - What is the alternative?
-What happens if you don’t hire the help you need?
+What happens if you don't hire the help you need?
 Will you survive?
-Will the hassle you face eat up even more of your resources in the form of wasted time and energy?
+Will the hassle you face eat up even more of your resources in the form of wasted time and money?
 How much of your hard-earned savings will it cost you to manage on your own?

 So the real question about cost is this: What is peace of mind worth to you?
 Can you put a price on it?